DanielBMarkham/Info-Ops3/manuscript/chapter06.md

-# Learning Doesn't Work Through Feedback Loops
+# Learning Isn't Feedback Loops

 ***The phrase "feedback loop" idea is total bullshit.
 We're all going to have to keep using it anyway.
 Here's why.***